I love these simple cookies as an Easter dessert recipe. Next time try these Earl Grey chocolate thumbprint cookies!

 - 1 cup Confectioner’s sugar

-- ½ teaspoon vanilla paste, (or vanilla extract)
+- ½ teaspoon vanilla extract, (or vanilla paste for more vanilla flavor)

 - ¼ teaspoon Kosher salt